au-research/raido/doc/code/optional.md

 The same applies to type variables.

 `T` and `R` are fine when they're used in the canonical way, just like `i` and `j` for loop counters.
-But the rest of the time - user proper names.
+But the rest of the time - use proper names.

 Consider pre-prepending `T` to type-names and using init-caps: like `TInput`  and `TResult`.